Economic crime levy

-Basing the levy on revenue is an arbitrary measure with no link between the amount a business must pay and the extent of money laundering risk it brings into the system.
+Basing the levy on revenue is an arbitrary measure with no link between the amount a business must pay and the extent of risk it brings into the system.

-- April 2023 – HMRC, the Financial Conduct Authority and the Gambling Commission collect the first levy payments from businesses
+- September 2023 – the first payments were collected by HMRC, the Financial Conduct Authority and the Gambling Commission

-- April 2022 – the first levy year begins
+- April 2023 – the first levy year began

-- March 2022 – the government laid the first tranche of secondary legislation that sets out the framework for key levy processes – including notification, payment and returns – to give levy payers and collectors clarity before the levy is collected
+- March 2022 – the government laid the secondary legislation that sets out the framework for key levy processes – including notification, payment and returns

-- February 2022 – the economic crime levy was introduced by the Finance Act 2022, which gained royal assent on 24 February
+- February 2022 – the levy was introduced by the Finance Act 2022, which gained royal assent on 24 February

-- October 2021 – in our response to the government, we emphasised that the views of the legal sector must be given greater weight in the design of relevant policies, procedures and systems in relation to financial crime
+- October 2021 – we emphasised that the views of the legal sector must be given greater weight in the design of financial crime policies, procedures and systems

 - September 2021 – we analysed the government's response and spoke to affected members to gather views on the draft legislation